AbuAlHagag/pythoncv/README.md

 # pythoncv
-This repository is about opencv python algorithm
+This repository is about opencv python algorithm that I made